Concentration on submanifolds of positively curved homogeneous spaces: Abstract

 \section{Abstract}

-Concentration of measure is a principle that informally states that in some spaces any Lipschitz function is essentially constant on a set of almost full measure.
-From a geometric point of view, it is very important to find some structured subsets on which this phenomenon occurs.
-In this paper, I generalize a well-known result on the sphere due to Milman to a class of Riemannian manifolds.
-I prove that any Lipschitz function on a compact, positively curved, homogeneous space is almost constant on a high dimensional submanifold.
+A classical result of Milman roughly states that every Lipschitz function on $\mathbb{S}^n$ is almost constant on a sufficiently high-dimensional sphere $\mathbb{S}^m\subset \mathbb{S}^n$.
+In this paper we extend the result by proving that any Lipschitz function on a positively curved homogeneous space is almost constant on a high dimensional submanifold.